zachvalenta/jvns.ca/content/post/2018-09-23-why-sell-zines-.markdown

 Not everything has been 100% amazing with selling zines on the internet!
 A couple of things that haven't gone well:

+* some people don't have credit cards / PayPal and so can't get the zine!
+I would really really like a good solution to this.
 * Gumroad doesn't have great email deliverability -- sometimes when someone buys a zine it'll end up in their spam.
 This is pretty easy to resolve (people email me to say that they didn't get it, and it's always easy to fix right away), but I wish they were better at this.
 Otherwise Gumroad is a